 - English

 - Mathematics

 - Science

-- · Health & Physical Education
+- Health & Physical Education

-- History and
+- History

-- Religious Education.
+- Religious Education

 Four of these core subjects will be studied for the whole year in both Years 9 and 10 (English, Mathematics, Science, Health & Physical Education).
 History and Religious Education are studied for one semester only in both Years 9 and 10.
-Students in Year 10 can also undertake an extra semester of elective History as part of their elective program.

-Summary of Core Courses
+Summary of Core Courses Enalish